 The proof of Theorem 1 is based on a delicate application of the second moment method.
-The second moment method is a natural approach to many probabilistic and combinatorial problems, and we refer to Janson's survey article [14] for a presentation of this method and a useful conditional variant.
+The second moment method is a natural approach to many probabilistic and combinatorial problems, and we refer to Janson's survey article [16] for a presentation of this method and a useful conditional variant.
 For certain problems, a direct application of the second moment method fails due to high correlations, yet once the source of correlations is recognized, a suitable truncation or weighting can control it.
-Multiscale truncation was used in the solution of the Erdős-Taylor (1960) conjecture on simple random walk in the planar square lattice (see [9], [8]) and a weighting scheme motivated by entropy maximization was the key to the work of the first and third authors on random k-SAT [2].
-In the present paper, in order to deal with correlations we study a random bivariate generating function that weighs truth assignments according to the fraction of satisfied clauses and the fraction of satisfied literal occurrences.
-This approach builds upon insights from both [8] and [2], yet obtaining tight bounds in the presence of an additional parameter (the fraction of satisfied clauses) presents new analytic challenges.
+Multiscale truncation was used in the solution of the Erdős-Taylor (1960) conjecture on simple random walk in the planar square lattice (see [12], [9]) and a weighting scheme motivated by entropy maximization was the key to the work of the first and third authors on random k-SAT [2].
+In the present paper, in order to deal with correlations we study a random bivariate generating function that weights truth assignments according to the fraction of satisfied clauses and the fraction of satisfied literal occurrences.
+This approach builds upon insights from both [9] and [2], yet obtaining tight bounds in the presence of an additional parameter (the fraction of satisfied clauses) presents new analytic challenges.
 The crucial new ingredient is a truncation that allows us to adapt the weight assigned to each pair of assignments to their overlap.
-Indeed, our lower bounds reported in Figure 1 are the result of performing such an adaptation using computer assistance.
 We emphasize that for Max k-SAT this adaptation is necessary even for determining the first order asymptotics (see Section 2.2).
 In general, it is notoriously difficult to obtain precise asymptotics from such random multivariate generating functions; for random Max k-SAT this is possible due to the surprising cancellation of four terms of equal magnitude in our analysis.
-This cancellation hints at the existence of some unexpected hidden structure in random Max k-SAT; characterizing this structure combinatorially (rather than just analytically) appears to us worthy of further study.
+This cancellation hints at the existence of some unexpected hidden structure in random Max k-SAT.
 2 Locating the p-satisfiability threshold via moment estimates The upper bound in Theorem 1 follows readily by applying Markov's inequality to the number of p-satisfying truth assignments (see Section 3.1).
-While for any fixed value of k one can get a slightly better upper bound for $r_k^(p)$ by employing a more refined counting argument, such as that of Janson, Stamatiou and Vamvakari [13], it is remarkable that the naive first moment bound is asymptotically tight.
-For a random formula $F_k(n,m)$, denote by $s_k(n,m)$ the random variable equal to the maximum (over all truth assignments σ) of the number of clauses satisfied by σ .
+While for any fixed value of k one can get a slightly better upper bound for $r_k^(p)$ by employing a more refined counting argument, such as that of Janson, Stamatiou and Vamvakari [15], it is remarkable that the naive first moment bound is asymptotically tight.
+For a random formula $F_k(n,m)$ , denote by $s_k(n,m)$ the random variable equal to the maximum (over all truth assignments $\sigma$ ) of the number of clauses satisfied by $\sigma$ .
 The first rigorous study of random Max k-SAT appeared in the work of Broder, Frieze and Upfal [4] where it was shown that $s_k(n,m)$ is sharply concentrated around its mean.
-Specifically, standard concentration inequalities imply that Theorem 2 ([4]). $$\mathbf{P}\left[\left|s_k(n,m) - \mathbb{E}[s_k(n,m)]\right| > t\right] < 2\exp\left(-\frac{2t^2}{m}\right).$$ In proving the lower bound of Theorem 1, we will use the following corollary of Theorem 2:
+Specifically, Theorem 2 ([4]). $$\mathbf{P}\left[\left|s_k(n,m) - \mathbb{E}[s_k(n,m)]\right| > t\right] < 2\exp\left(-\frac{2t^2}{m}\right).$$ In proving the lower bound of Theorem 1, we will use the following corollary of Theorem 2: